CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 Authors see the biggest advantage in the `model` being hierarchical and reflecting the JSON structure.
 Thanks to `Mill.jl`, it can handle missing values at all levels.

 ## Example
-Our idealized workflow is demonstrated in `examples/mutagenesis.jl` [determining mutagenicity on Salmonella typhimurium](https://relational.fit.cvut.cz/dataset/Mutagenesis) and it looks as follows (for many datasets which fits in memory it's sufficient just to change the key with labels (`labelkey`) and names of files to use the example on them):
+Our idealized workflow is demonstrated in `examples/mutagenesis.jl` [determining mutagenicity on Salmonella typhimurium](https://relational.fit.cvut.cz/dataset/Mutagenesis) (dataset is stored in json format [inside JsonGrinder.jl repo](https://github.com/CTUAvastLab/JsonGrinder.jl/tree/master/data/mutagenesis) for your convenience) and it looks as follows (for many datasets which fits in memory it's sufficient just to change the key with labels (`labelkey`) and names of files to use the example on them):
 ```julia
 using Flux, MLDataPattern, Mill, JsonGrinder, JSON, Statistics, IterTools, StatsBase, ThreadTools
 using JsonGrinder: suggestextractor, ExtractDict